 Christine is a Licensed Clinical Mental Health Counselor and a Licensed Marriage and Family Therapist in North Carolina.
 She has provided counseling in a variety of settings, including an adult outpatient department in a community mental health agency, a school for at-risk adolescents, a children’s outpatient mental health treatment department, a juvenile delinquency diversion program, and churches.
 Across all of these settings, she worked frequently with clients impacted by various forms of family violence, including current and past intimate partner violence, childhood physical and sexual abuse, and emotional and verbal abuse.

 The full-text of many of her publications can be found through NC DOCKS.
-Christine is the lead author of Sexuality Counseling: Theory, Research, and Practice, which was published by Sage Publications, as well as Responding to Family Violence, Overcoming the Stigma of Intimate Partner Abuse, and Triumph Over Abuse, which were both published by Routledge Mental Health.
-Her latest book, The Verbal Abuse Recovery Workbook, was published by Rockridge Press in September 2021.
+Christine is the lead author on six books, including Sexuality Counseling: Theory, Research, and Practice, Responding to Family Violence, Overcoming the Stigma of Intimate Partner Abuse, Triumph Over Abuse, and The Verbal Abuse Recovery Workbook.